kartoffels v0.6: Personal Roomba, Simplified API, Compression

 let scan = radar_scan_3x3(); // e.g.: // scan = [ // ['.', '.', '.'], // ['.', '@', '.'], // ['.', '.', '.'], // ] // // ... which gives us: // // scan[1][1] -> center of the scan (i.e. the robot iself) // scan[0][1] -> tile in front of the robot // scan[2][1] -> tile behind the robot // scan[1][0] -> tile to the left of the robot // scan[1][2] -> tile to the right of the robot

-... and so the radar_scan_*
+... and so the radar_scan_* functions were redesigned to

 return a struct with a convenient accessor: